puppetlabs/puppet-specifications/language/puppet-functions.md

   of each captured element, or an Array Type that may cap the number or entries as well as specifying the element type.
 As a consequence, to capture a sequence of `Array[T]`, this must be specified as `Array[Array[T]]`.
+* Since 4.7.0 it is possible to specify the expected return type of the function.
+When it is specified an automatic type assertion will be made against the value produced by the function.

 Discussion:

 The above rules for `captures_rest` are motivated by the thought that the most common use is not to pass multiple arrays, and it is more convenient to write `foo(String *$rest)` then to have to write `foo(Array[String] *$rest)`, since the `*` already implies `Array`.
 The consequence is when using that shorthand notation is that an array of arrays must be written `Array[Array[T]]` - which is expected to be far more uncommon, than either capping the list
 (e.g. `foo(Array[String,1,10] *$rest)`, or passing a variable number of arrays.

-See [Parameter Scope][1] for more information about scopig rules an variable access in a default value expression.
+See [Parameter Scope][1] for more information about scoping rules an variable access in a default value expression.

 Lambda Support
 ---